BinaryOxide/BinaryFetch/README.md

 # 🧬 BinaryFetch

-> **A next-generation, modular system information fetcher for Windows — engineered for reliability, customization, and community-driven profiles.**
+> **A modular system information fetcher for Windows — engineered for reliability, customization, and community-driven profiles.**

 BinaryFetch is not “another neofetch clone.”
 It is a **systems engineering project** focused on **clean architecture**, **self-healing configuration**, and **extreme customization with minimal user effort**.